yvonne-h1/h1-theme-template/README.md

 - If you need to repeat your classes inside a section then consider:
   - Usage of a loop
   - Split bigger components into smaller components with liquid snippets. **Max snippet depth is 4 for performance.**
-  - Create a [BEM](https://getbem.com/) class with related SCSS that's loaded from the dynamic folder
+  - Create a [BEM](https://getbem.com/) class with related SCSS that's loaded from the custom folder
   - If it applies on (almost) every page then you can consider adding it to the main CSS.
 Be very strict with this.
 - If you need to apply classes based on an if statement then keep the if statement outside the `class=""` property.
 - Because Tailwind uses a regex expression to recognize the classes used in your project, all Tailwind classes must be fully written out.
 So don't use font-[{{- size -}}] but use font-xs so that the class can be recognized by Tailwind.